-PREPARATION Studwork Multi-Pro boards can be attached to either timber or steel studwork, depending on the nature of the job.
+PREPARATION Studwork Multi-pro boards can be attached to either timber or steel studwork, depending on the nature of the job.
 The layout of the partition is similar for both systems (figure i).
 Fixings Stainless Steel or Galvanised Steel screws should be chosen at all times.
 Screws should be attached commencing at the centre and working outwards towards the edges.
-Multi-Pro board sizes 3mm - 2440mm x 1220mm 6mm - 2440mm x 1220mm & 2400mm x 1200mm 9mm - 2400mm x 1200mm 12mm - 2400mm x 1200mm Cutting In the case where boards may need to be custom cut to size, sheets are easily cut using the "Score & Snap" method (figure ii).
+Multi-pro board sizes 3mm -600 x 2400mm 6mm -1200 x 2400mm 9mm -1200 x 2400mm 12mm-1200 x 2400mm Cutting In the case where boards may need to be custom cut to size, sheets are easily cut using the "Score & Snap" method (figure ii.).
 Mark out the desired size on the board with a pencil and rule.
 Score along the mark with a utility knife, making sure to slice the glass fibre mesh, then simply press the board downwards snapping it at the "Score & Snap" line.
 Smooth & tidy up edges with a light abrasive.
 For areas of fittings and fixtures, cut-outs should be done before installing the board.
 If mechanical cutting is used, use a circular saw and cut along the mark on the board.
 Ensure all relevant PPE is worn when using mechanical equipment.
 Refer to COSHH data sheet for further information on Health & Safety.
-FIXING Wall Attachment Multi-Pro boards are attached onto the vertical studs in a symmetrical fashion each side of the partition (figu re iii).
+FIXING Wall Attachment Multi-pro boards are attached onto the vertical studs in a symmetrical fashion each side of the partition (figure iii).
 They should be attached vertically on the subframe, with fixings at 300mm maximum centres vertically and 600mm maximum centres horizontally.
-Space fixings a minimum of 15mm from the edge and 20mm from the corner of the board (figu re iv).
+Space fixings a minimum of 15mm from the edge and 20mm from the corner of the board (figure iv).
 When fixing, start at the centre and work outwards to prevent distortion within the boards.
 Boards should be offset so that four corners never meet at one point.
-At 100% moisture content Resistant boards will swell less than 1mm per metre.
-If boards are being fitted to a structure where no movement is anticipated boards should be tightly butt jointed.
-To maximise fire resistance performance all gaps between boards and around perimeters should be filled with an intumescent sealant.
-If some structural movement is anticipated fix the further boards allowing a 4mm gap between edges.
+If boards are being fitted to a structure where no movement is anticipated boards can be tightly butt jointed.
+If some structural movement is anticipated, fix the further boards allowing a 4mm gap between edges.
 A 6mm gap should be left above the finished floor level to allow for setting of the frame or movement.
-The gaps between the boards and around the perimeters should also be filled with an intumescent sealant to increase fire resistance.
+The gaps between the boards and around the perimeters can be filled with an intumescent sealant to assist fire resistance performance.
 If the desired application requires multiple layers, the joints in the boards should be staggered as this will increase fire resistance further.